jadecobra/python_tdd_exercises/source/truth_table_12_project.rst

         if not p:
             return False

-* I simplify some more
+* I simplify again

   .. code-block:: python

     def project_first(p, q):
         return True if p else False

-* I simplify again
+* then simplify some more

   .. code-block:: python